 Can I get the extended entitlement for a child I foster?

-The government has extended eligibility for 30 hours childcare to children in foster care where the foster parents meet certain eligibility criteria.
-Children in foster care will be able to receive 30 hours of free childcare, if the following criteria are met:
+The government has extended eligibility for early education and childcare support to children in foster care where the foster parents meet certain eligibility criteria.
+Children in foster care will be able to receive the extended entitlement, if the following criteria are met:

 - The decision to access the extended hours must be consistent with the child’s care plan (this will be decided by the foster care team)